-In the weeks prior to Kirstie’s visit she started her treatment protocol on Progynova, baby aspirin, folic acid and Progesteron.
+In the weeks prior to Kirstie’s visit, she started her treatment protocol on Progynova, baby aspirin, folic acid and Progesterone.

 We met with the couple on 4 April and it was as if the six months wait had not happed at all!
 Kirstie was as happy and beautiful as last time and both seemed a little less nervous this time around as we had developed a great relationship since we first met back in September 2018.